aayushmanghosh/CATFA-Net-pytorch/README.md

 # CATFA-Net
-Official Pytorch code of "CATFA-Net: An Inspired Trans-Convolutional Network for Medical Image Segmentation" - IEEE TMI
+This repository contains code based on the paper "CATFA-Net: A Trans-Convolutional Approach for Accurate Medical Image Segmentation (submitted to Elsevier MedIA)".

 # Usage
 Train CATFA-Net using a medical image dataset containing binary labels.
 For multi-class segmentation, the training script "train.py" needs to be modified.